nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Sellah's data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually. <br>

-Your saved data can be found in the data folder within your home folder of Sellah.
+Your saved data can be found in the data folder within your home directory of Sellah.

 In the data folder you will find the text file as shown below.